Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

 “That doesn’t have to stop you.
 If you’re interested in alternatives, I highly recommend the Bluegrass Fertility Center here in Lexington.
 You can choose the perfect donor and they’ll ship the sperm to my office for the procedure.
 If you don’t find the diversity of donors you need there, there’s another good service in Louisville.
 Shop until you find a donor match that suits you.”

 Shaking her head, Jillian lowered her gaze to stare at her bare feet.
 “I don’t want children that badly.
 I’ve been helping raise my nieces and nephews since my brother and his wife died.
 They live with their other aunt.
 Honestly, my biological clock stops ticking after a day spent with them.
 They’re a handful.”

 The doctor laughed and nodded.
 “I hear you.
-I have three of my own and children are a lot of work.
+I have three children of my own and they’re a lot of work.
 You can let me know if you change your mind and I’ll write a recommendation for you then.
 Let’s see you back here in six months so we check everything again.
 If you start feeling a lot of pain, come in immediately.
 I want us to keep close tabs on those fibroids.”

 “Sounds like a plan,” Jillian said, smiling so he’d believe her.
 It actually sounded awful, but she was not having a meltdown in front of her OB-GYN.